Characterization of Semiconductor Bulk and Interfacial Properties

 Electrode sizes from 0.01 cm2 up to several cm2 can be tested.
 For safety reasons, we do not test materials that contain Cd (e.g., CdSe).
 Custom cells may be required to accommodate various electrode geometries.

-These capabilities have been funded by the FCTO for >15 years.
+These capabilities have been funded by the Fuel Cell Technologies Office for >15 years.
 We have trained dozens of undergraduate, graduate, and postdoctoral researchers and tested thousands of c-Si, a-Si, oxide, nitride, carbide, phosphide, arsenide, selenide, sulfide, bismide, and antimonide semiconductors and co-wrote a book based on our approach.

 We have 5-6 characterization stations that include potentiostats, frequency response analyzers, and light sources permitting a relatively high PEC characterization throughput.
 A scientist unskilled in this area could gain moderate proficiency on these characterization techniques within a few days of training.
-Its high availability would allow this capability to serve as a user facility if a large number of sample characterizations is needed.
+Its high availability would allow this capability to serve as a user facility if many sample characterizations are needed.

 This capability can screen unknown photoelectrode candidate materials and, by evaluating their intrinsic bulk and interfacial properties, determine their potential to direct sunlight toward water splitting.
 The co-location of all measurement equipment and capability experts offers convenience, support, and quick turnaround for users.